huggingface/blog/large-language-models.md

 When evaluating models, you should pick the smallest one that can deliver the accuracy you need.
 It will predict faster and require fewer hardware resources for training and inference.
 Frugality goes a long way.

 It's nothing new either.
-Computer Vision practioners will remember when [SqueezeNet](https://arxiv.org/abs/1602.07360) came out in 2017, achieving a 50x reduction in model size compared to [AlexNet](https://papers.nips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), while meeting or exceeding its accuracy.
+Computer Vision practitioners will remember when [SqueezeNet](https://arxiv.org/abs/1602.07360) came out in 2017, achieving a 50x reduction in model size compared to [AlexNet](https://papers.nips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), while meeting or exceeding its accuracy.
 How clever that was!

 Downsizing efforts are also under way in the Natural Language Processing community, using transfer learning techniques such as [knowledge distillation](https://en.wikipedia.org/wiki/Knowledge_distillation).
 [DistilBERT](https://arxiv.org/abs/1910.01108) is perhaps its most widely known achievement.
 Compared to the original BERT model, it retains 97% of language understanding while being 40% smaller and 60% faster.
 You can try it [here](https://huggingface.co/distilbert-base-uncased).
 The same approach has been applied to other models, such as Facebook's [BART](https://arxiv.org/abs/1910.13461), and you can try DistilBART [here](https://huggingface.co/models?search=distilbart).